“Paint Webster” Returns May 8, Register To Take Part In The Event

 Webster Arts invites artists of all ages to participate in the 15th annual Paint Webster, a plein air event on Saturday, May 8.

-Cost for adults is $25 in advance or $30 the day of the event.
-Paint Webster is free for children and teens 18 and under.
+Cost for adults is $25 in advance or $30 the day of the event; free for children and teens 18 and under.

-Over $1,750 will be awarded in prizes, with the winners being selected by jurors Janice Seele and Linda Wilmes.

 New to the event this year is a “Plein Air Tips and Tricks Workshop,” from 10 a.m. to 12 p.m., at Gazebo Park in Old Orchard in Webster.